Ishaan Khatter

-Ishaan Khatter (born 1 November 1995) is an Indian actor who works in Hindi films.
+Ishaan Khatter (born 1 November 1995) is an Indian actor.
 The son of actors Rajesh Khattar and Neelima Azeem, he made his first screen appearance as a child in the 2005 film Vaah!
 Life Ho Toh Aisi!, which starred his half-brother Shahid Kapoor.

 Khatter had his first leading role in Majid Majidi's drama Beyond the Clouds (2017), in which his performance as a drug dealer won him the Filmfare Award for Best Male Debut.
-His first commercial success came with the romantic drama Dhadak (2018), and he has since starred in the British miniseries A Suitable Boy (2020).
+His first commercial success came with the romantic drama Dhadak (2018), and he has since starred in the British miniseries A Suitable Boy (2020), the American miniseries The Perfect Couple (2024) and the Indian romantic drama series The Royals (2025).
+His performance as a Muslim man navigating religious discrimination in Homebound (2025) has since earned critical acclaim.

+In 2025, he was featured in Forbes Asia's 30 Under 30 list.

 Early life and background

-Khatter is the son of actors Neelima Azeem and Rajesh Khattar.
+Khatter is the son of actors Rajesh Khattar and Neelima Azeem.
+Through his mother Neelima, he is related to the family of Khwaja Ahmad Abbas, a writer and film director.
 His half-brother, Shahid Kapoor, is Azeem's son from her first marriage to actor Pankaj Kapur.
 Khatter describes himself as someone who is proud of his middle class values.
 He explains that he grew up in a household rich in culture, cinema, and the performing arts, and that he worked towards developing himself as an artiste.
 Khatter was educated at Jamnabai Narsee School and Billabong High International School, Juhu in Mumbai.
 He also studied dance at Shiamak Davar's academy.

 After making his first screen appearance as a child in the 2005 film Vaah!
 Life Ho Toh Aisi!, starring Kapoor, Khatter worked as an assistant director to Abhishek Chaubey on his film Udta Punjab (2016) and Danish Renzu on the independent film Half Widow (2017).